Wo0fle/Mason-Teaches-Typing/README.md

-# Mason-Teaches-Typing
+# Mason Teaches Typing
-Mason teaches you to type perfectly.
+- This is a reference to my buddy Mason who couldn't spell anything correctly to save his life